Superconductivity: History

 Heike Kamerlingh Onnes (right), the discoverer of superconductivity.
 Paul Ehrenfest, Hendrik Lorentz, Niels Bohr stand to his left.

-Superconductivity was discovered on April 8, 1911, by Heike Kamerlingh Onnes, who was studying the resistance of solid mercury at cryogenic temperatures using the recently produced liquid helium as a refrigerant.
+Superconductivity was discovered in solid mercury on April 8, 1911, by Heike Kamerlingh Onnes, who was studying the resistance of mercury at cryogenic temperatures using the recently produced liquid helium as a refrigerant.
 At the temperature of 4.2 K, he observed that the resistance abruptly disappeared.
 In the same experiment, he also observed the superfluid transition of helium at 2.2 K, without recognizing its significance.
 The precise date and circumstances of the discovery were only reconstructed a century later, when Onnes's notebook was found.
 In subsequent decades, superconductivity was observed in several other materials.
-In 1913, lead was found to superconduct at 7 K, and in 1941 niobium nitride was found to superconduct at 16 K.
+In 1913, Tin and lead were found to superconduct at 3.8 K and 7 K respectively, and in 1941 niobium nitride was found to superconduct at 16 K.

 Great efforts have been devoted to finding out how and why superconductivity works; the important step occurred in 1933, when Meissner and Ochsenfeld discovered that superconductors expelled applied magnetic fields, a phenomenon which has come to be known as the Meissner effect.
 In 1935, Fritz and Heinz London showed that the Meissner effect was a consequence of the minimization of the electromagnetic free energy carried by superconducting current.